okeeffed/cheat-sheets/Vim/Vim.md

 ## Executing external commands

-These are a few of the more advanced things
+These are a few of the more advanced things.